 PCIFind uses the Vendor ID and Device ID to search for your card, then reads the base address and IRQ.
 If you want to determine the base address and IRQ without using PCIFind, use the following information:

-The Vendor ID for these cards is 494F.
-(ASCII for "IO")

-The Device ID for the 16 is ACA8h.
+The Vendor ID for this card is 494F.
+(ASCII for "IO") The Device ID for this card is ECAAh.